Vasilisalook/vasilisalook.github.io/_posts/2023-05-30-my-fifth-module.md

 ![Parse Trees](/assets/images/banners/parse.jpg)  <br>

 Parse tree shows the relationship between a specific sentence and the grammar concepts.
+As a linguist, I find this topic very familiar.
+It's great to see that programmers utilise the same concepts, such as "part of speech" (POS) or "grammatical relations."
+Decades of philological research by humans have been incredibly helpful for computer science.

+When I first started studying methods like lemmatisation (reducing a word to its root form), I had concerns about cutting off the end of words because it may remove important contextual information (such as distinguishing between one dog or many dogs).
+However, I soon realised that the major disadvantage of lemmatisation algorithms is their slower speed compared to stemming algorithms.